F-Stack/f-stack/dpdk/doc/guides/tools/testbbdev.rst

 The ``dpdk-test-bbdev`` tool is a Data Plane Development Kit (DPDK) utility that allows measuring performance parameters of PMDs available in the bbdev framework.
-Available tests available for execution are: latency, throughput, validation and sanity tests.
+Tests available for execution are: latency, throughput, validation and sanity tests.
 Execution of tests can be customized using various parameters passed to a python running script.